How Facebook Blew It

 In early 2014, a couple years before a bizarre election season marred by waves of false stories and cyberattacks and foreign disinformation campaigns, thousands of Americans were asked to take a quiz.
-On Amazon’s Mechanical Turk platform, where people are paid to perform microtasks, users would be paid $1 or $2 apiece to answer some questions about their personality and turn over their Facebook data and that of all of their friends.
-A similar request was also distributed on Qualtrics, a survey website.
+On Amazon’s Mechanical Turk platform, where people are paid to perform microtasks, users would be paid $1 or $2 apiece to answer some questions about their personality on a survey website called Qualtrics, and then turn over their Facebook data and that of all of their friends.
 Soon, some people noticed that the task violated Amazon’s own rules.

 “Umm . . . log into Facebook so we can take ‘some demographic data, your likes, your friends’ list, whether your friends know one another, and some of your private messages,'” someone wrote on a message board in May 2014.
 “MESSAGES, even?!
 I hope Amazon listens to all of our violation flags and bans the requester.
 That is ridiculous.”
 Another quiz taker ridiculed the quiz-maker’s promise to protect user data: “But its totally safe dud[e], trust us.”

-Note: This story was updated to include a higher tally from April 4 of 87 million harvested Facebook profiles.